swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 lists every file in the current directory whose name contains the number `1` *and* ends with the number `7` (so it has also established that `1` must be before `7` in the filename).
-There are three such files:
+There are four such files:
 `0147`, `0157`, `0187` and `0317`.

 So how does this actually work?
 Well...when the shell (bash) sees a